AutoZone (AZO) Outperforms Broader Market: What You Need to Know

+In the latest market close, AutoZone (AZO) reached $3,128.64, with a +0.92% movement compared to the previous day.
+The stock exceeded the S&P 500, which registered a gain of 0.47% for the day.
+On the other hand, the Dow registered a gain of 0.79%, and the technology-centric Nasdaq increased by 0.28%.

-The auto parts retailer's shares have seen a decrease of 0.96% over the last month, not keeping up with the Retail-Wholesale sector's gain of 8.01% and the S&P 500's gain of 6.41%.
+Shares of the auto parts retailer witnessed a gain of 0.7% over the previous month, trailing the performance of the Retail-Wholesale sector with its gain of 3.09% and the S&P 500's gain of 3.48%.

-Analysts and investors alike will be keeping a close eye on the performance of AutoZone in its upcoming earnings disclosure.
-The company's upcoming EPS is projected at $33.86, signifying a 4.02% increase compared to the same quarter of the previous year.
-Simultaneously, our latest consensus estimate expects the revenue to be $4.31 billion, showing a 2.86% escalation compared to the year-ago quarter.
+The upcoming earnings release of AutoZone will be of great interest to investors.
+The company is predicted to post an EPS of $33.68, indicating a 3.47% growth compared to the equivalent quarter last year.
+Simultaneously, our latest consensus estimate expects the revenue to be $4.3 billion, showing a 2.72% escalation compared to the year-ago quarter.

-For the annual period, the Zacks Consensus Estimates anticipate earnings of $158.25 per share and a revenue of $18.81 billion, signifying shifts of +8.29% and +1.71%, respectively, from the last year.
+For the full year, the Zacks Consensus Estimates are projecting earnings of $157.99 per share and revenue of $18.77 billion, which would represent changes of +8.11% and +1.53%, respectively, from the prior year.

-Any recent changes to analyst estimates for AutoZone should also be noted by investors.
+Additionally, investors should keep an eye on any recent revisions to analyst forecasts for AutoZone.
 Such recent modifications usually signify the changing landscape of near-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the last 30 days, the Zacks Consensus EPS estimate has moved 3.25% lower.
-AutoZone is currently sporting a Zacks Rank of #3 (Hold).
+The Zacks Rank system, spanning from #1 (Strong Buy) to #5 (Strong Sell), boasts an impressive track record of outperformance, audited externally, with #1 ranked stocks yielding an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 3.4% lower.
+Currently, AutoZone is carrying a Zacks Rank of #3 (Hold).

-In the context of valuation, AutoZone is at present trading with a Forward P/E ratio of 19.6.
-This denotes a discount relative to the industry's average Forward P/E of 21.96.
+With respect to valuation, AutoZone is currently being traded at a Forward P/E ratio of 19.62.
+For comparison, its industry has an average Forward P/E of 22.15, which means AutoZone is trading at a discount to the group.

 The Automotive - Retail and Wholesale - Parts industry is part of the Retail-Wholesale sector.
-This industry, currently bearing a Zacks Industry Rank of 222, finds itself in the bottom 12% echelons of all 250+ industries.
+Currently, this industry holds a Zacks Industry Rank of 192, positioning it in the bottom 24% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 5 Stocks Set to Double.
 Click to get this free report